 - Represent WWF-US Arctic externally to strengthen existing relationships and generate new partnership opportunities

-The Managing Director persuasively conveys the mission of WWF to solicit program support from diverse groups.
-In coordination with WWF Development staff and MD, major duties include:
+The Managing Director persuasively conveys the mission of WWF to solicit program support from diverse groups, in coordination with WWF Development staff.

 - Raise funds to support the US-Arctic work

 - Oversee development and conceptual framework for multi-year proposals

 - Edit staff drafts and/or directly prepares proposals

 - Communicate with individual donors, attending events or field site visits as needed